The-Joker-Official/Devil/README.md

 Devil is a simple 1 KB batch file that is designed to block the computer, showing an unescapable VBScript dialog box, with a cheeky message in it.

+Command line parameters
+-
+Most of the time, these parameters are not useful, as Devil automatically checks if the virtual machine is on Collab VM or the Virus Farm.
+But, if you want to switch between Collab VM mode and Virus Farm mode, you can:

+To switch to Collab VM mode, type `collabvm`:
+`%0 collabvm`

+To switch to Virus Farm mode, type `virusfarm`:
+`%0 virusfarm`

 Notes
 -
 As you may have noticed, I was going to say "Features", but then I realized that it sounds more like notes rather than features.